kareemAboelatta/Social-media/README.md

 ```

 ## Interface Segregation
-It’s better to have many smaller interfaces than a large one, to prevent the class from implementing the methods that it actually doesn’t need.
+- It’s better to have many smaller interfaces than a large one, to prevent the class from implementing the methods that it actually doesn’t need.
-- Note we can do that by making a body for this method in `Kotlin` like this:
+- Note we can do that by making a default body for this method in `Kotlin` like this:
 ```kotlin
 interface RepositoryAuth {
      fun notImportantForAll(){}